• Skip to main content

 Espresso Mascarpone with a Hint of Rum Cookies

-Published: Aug 6, 2021 · Modified: Dec 5, 2021 by Barbara · This post may contain affiliate links · Leave a Comment
+Published: Jun 6, 2024 · Updated: Jul 14, 2024 · by Barbara · This post may contain links on which I could make a small commission if an item is purchased · Leave a Comment

 Jump to Recipe Print Recipe

-Espresso Mascarpone Rum cookies on a serving plate.
+Espresso Mascarpone with a Hint of Rum Cookies stacked on a plate.

 Espresso powder by Delallo is my go-to instant coffee flavor for cookies.
 Since I love Tiramisu, this is a cookie version without the ladyfingers or chocolate shavings.
 My goal was to combine the flavors of espresso, mascarpone, and rum.